Normal processing time

 In some cases, your family will be able to obtain an EU residence document as family members to the Danish citizen.
 This requires, amongst other things, that your family member has resided in the other EU country together with you and the Danish citizen.

-Family members of an EU citizen who originally had grounds for residence as a family member but who now holds a permanent right of residence under EU rules can obtain a derived right of residence.
+Family members of an EU citizen who originally had grounds for residence as a family member but who now holds a permanent right of residence under the EU regulations can obtain a derived right of residence.

 What more do I need to know before I apply?

-Applications for a residence document under EU rules should be submitted to the Agency for International Recruitment and Integration (SIRI).
+Applications for a residence document under the EU regulations should be submitted to the Agency for International Recruitment and Integration (SIRI).

 The ‘How to Apply’ tab to the right provides more information about the application process, as well as the application form itself.